BrianWhelanDublin/milestone-project-2/testing.md

     - The section includes a list of buttons titled "choose an attraction".
     - When the user clicks on one of these buttons the map will fill with markers of different attractions.
     - if the user then clicks on a marker the result section will fill with details of the attraction.
-    - The map has been programed to empty if their are markers on oit to keep it all clean.
+    - The map has been programmed to empty if there are markers on it to keep it all clean.

 - Regular Visitor

   - As a regular user I would like to see if there are any offers.
-    - The landing page contains a Packages  section clearly labled "Our package offers"
+    - The landing page contains a Packages  section clearly labelled "Our package offers"
-    - The user can get to this from scrooling or from the navigation menu on each page.
+    - The user can get to this from scrolling or from the navigation menu on each page.
     - These offers then contain details of the offer.
     - Once clicked the user will be taken to the booking enquiry form.

   - As a regular visitor I would like to be able to see what the travel packages the company does.
     - Each destination page contains a packages section contain 3 different packages.
-    - The user can get to this from scrooling or from the destination navigation menu.
+    - The user can get to this from scrolling or from the destination navigation menu.
     - Each package contains details of the package.
     - Each package contains a link "Enquire now" which leads to the booking enquiry form.
-    - If the user clicks the "Enquire now" button to get to the bookin form the booking navigation menu will then include a link linking back to the specific destinations packages section.
+    - If the user clicks the "Enquire Now" button to get to the booking form the booking navigation menu will then include a link linking back to the specific destinations packages section.

   - As a regular user I would like to see reviews before I decide to book.

 - Website owner

   - As the owner I want my customers to be able to find information easily.
-  - As the owner I want my customers to be able to enquire aboutholiday packages.
+  - As the owner I want my customers to be able to enquire about holiday packages.
   - As the owner I want my customers to be able to contact me easily by whichever means they choose.
   - As a site owner I want my customers to be able to navigate back to all destinations from the destination page.
-  - As a site owner I want my customers to be able to navigate back to there chosen destination from the booking enquiry form.
+  - As a site owner I want my customers to be able to navigate back to their chosen destination from the booking enquiry form.